by Linda Walleshauser, on Jul 25, 2022 8:15:00 AM

 Covered employers include any employer with at least one employee.
 However, that one employee must have worked for at least 30 days in any calendar year.
 After the 30th day, the employer becomes “covered” 4 weeks later.

-An employer, if they choose to, may collect contributions from employees to offset the cost of providing disability benefits.
+An employer, if desired, may collect contributions from employees to offset the cost of providing disability benefits.
 However, this is not a common practice.
-Employers must also provide employees who have been disabled for more than 7 days with a Statement of Rights within 5 days of the employee notifying them of being disabled.
+Employers must also provide employees that have been disabled for more than 7 days with a Statement of Rights within 5 days of the employee giving notice of being disabled.

 New York Leave Laws